 This Tom Weiskopf design is one of the most ridiculously ambitious courses in Vegas, with its dramatic elevation changes and lightning-fast greens.
 And with sweeping views of the skyline, it's also one of the most beautiful courses in the area and a great golf experience.

 "The Falls delivers one of those rare, rare rounds you'll still be talking about five years later," Baldwin wrote in a 2004 review.
 Of course, rarity isn't cheap: Green fees here run about $300.

-Shadow Creek: One of the most exclusive courses in Las Vegas, this Tom Fazio design is only open to guests of MGM Mirage properties.
-It remains the standard in high-roller Las Vegas golf: A $500 course that sends a private limousine to pick you up and greets you with a personal caddy.
+One of the most exclusive golf courses in Las Vegas, this Tom Fazio design is only open to guests of MGM Mirage properties.
+It remains the standard in high-roller Las Vegas golf: A $500 course that sends a private limousine to pick you up and greets you with a personal caddie.

 "What do you get for this fee?"
 Doug Saunders asked in a 2002 review.
 "You will find yourself transported to the greatest golf course created by man."

 A bit of an exaggeration, perhaps, but Shadow Creek is definitely one of the best places to play in Vegas, especially if you cleaned up at blackjack table the night before.

 This Rees Jones course features fast, undulating greens and plenty of solitude.
 The opening hole is a delight, with a stream winding along the left side and a series of well placed bunkers.
 The final hole is even more impressive, a par 5 with spectacular views and a formidable 200-foot elevation change from tee to green.